 Appaloosa animals will almost always have mottling or small dots around their mucus membranes (mouth, eyes, etc).

 Also called walleyed, often appaloosa animals will display a white sclera of the eye.
-Not all appaloosas will display this trait.
+Not all appaloosas will show this trait.

 Not all hooves will display the striping and it does not matter what color the legs are, they can all be striped.